 For your convenience, this post includes a free map of the top sights in Helsinki.
+You can find addresses of the attractions by clicking on the icons in the map.
 We understand that everyone travels at a different pace so feel free to choose the destinations according to your own pace.
 Below we have compiled a list of the best things to see (or eat) in Helsinki over the course of 3 days:

 Day 1 in Helsinki